Financial-Times/n-worker/README.md

   - `name` optional - will get the app name from package.json if absent
   - `directory` defaults to `process.cwd()` directory in which to look for config code

+### n-worker#start()
+Logs to graphite when the worker has successfully started.
+Must be calle in your application code

 ### n-worker#CronJob(options)
-Constructor for a new cron job, with metrics etc. added. `options` expects the same as [npm cron](https://www.npmjs.com/package/cron)
+Constructor for a new cron job, with metrics etc. added. `options` expects the same as [npm cron](https://www.npmjs.com/package/cron).CronJob

 ### n-worker#metrics
 Reference to the instance of metrics used by the job

 ### n-worker#flags
 Reference to the instance of flags used by the job